 The leftmost key in the middle row of the main block of a keyboard (the one that typically gets to be Caps Lock, but we haven’t gotten there yet) may be stepped or non-stepped.
-In prebuilt keyboards, this is generally a fixed option per manufacturer (for example, all IBM Model M keyboards have a stepped key, while most old Alps keyboards contain a non-stepped key instead); among enthusiasts, however, this is considered a matter of personal preference.
+In prebuilt keyboards, this is generally a fixed option per manufacturer (for example, all IBM Model M keyboards have a stepped key, while almost all old Alps keyboards contain a non-stepped key instead); among enthusiasts, however, this is considered a matter of personal preference.
 Manufacturers catering to this market (both of custom keyboards and of parts for them) provide for both options.

 Main block with a stepped (Caps Lock) key.

 Main block with a non-stepped (Caps Lock) key.